 Indian crypto traders were eagerly waiting for the regulations of cryptos by the Government.
 Finally, the Indian government’s decision came out about Cryptos.
-In the latest move, India Imposes 30% Tax on Cryptocurrencies income.
+In the latest move, India Imposes a 30% Tax on Cryptocurrencies income.

 India’s finance minister announced a 30 percent tax on any income from the transfer of digital assets.
 The FM also specified that there will be no deductions and exemptions in any circumstances.

 Any income from virtual digital assets is taxable at 30 percent.
-There will be no deduction with exception of the cost of acquisition.
+There will be no deduction with the exception of the cost of acquisition.
 The TDS is applicable beyond a specified monetary threshold.
 And the gift of virtual currencies is taxable in the hands of the recipient.
-The finance minister cleared while presenting the federal budget 2022.
+The finance minister cleared while presenting the federal budget for 2022.

 The gifts are to be taxed on the hands of the recipient, the finance minister said, adding that there will also be a 1 percent tax deducted at source (TDS) on the payments made for the transfer of digital assets.

 The Indian government also announces that any loss made on the transaction of such digital assets cannot be set off against any other gain.
 However, there are many circumstances with the move that is not clear yet.

 In the Federal Budget 2022 announcement, the Indian finance minister also announced that India’s central bank, the Reserve Bank of India (RBI)is going to introduce a digital currency in the next financial year by using blockchain technology.

 The introduction of a central bank’s digital currency will give a big boost to the digital economy.
 Digital currency will also lead to a more efficient and cheaper currency management system.
 The Indian finance minister said while presenting the federal budget in the parliament.

 However, we need to wait some more months for the clarity of Indian government-owned digital assets.
 After El-Salvador India is the second country who taken an official move on cryptos.